arkam-ahamed/crypto-etl-pipeline/README.md

 # 💸 Crypto ETL Pipeline

 A real-time Bitcoin transaction generator pipeline built using **Apache Kafka**, **Apache Spark**, and **Elasticsearch**.
-It simulates dummy Bitcoin transaction data, cleans it with Apache Spark, and stores valid transactions in Elasticsearch.
+It simulates dummy Bitcoin transaction data, cleans it with Apache Spark, and stores valid transactions in Elasticsearch and visualizes using Kibana

 ## 🚀 Architecture

-Kafka Producer (Spring Boot) → Kafka Topic → Spark Structured Streaming → Elasticsearch
+Kafka Producer (Spring Boot) → Kafka Topic → Spark Structured Streaming → Elasticsearch -> Kibana

 ## 📦 Spin It Up (Easy Setup)